samlestrade/MoLE/README.md

 FOUND(2)  #founds a population with 2 agents

-RUN()   #starts simulation for specified number of minutes (default is 1, for multiple generations to develop, the simulation has to run for hours).
+RUN()   #starts simulation for specified number of hours (default is 1, for multiple generations to develop, the simulation has to run for hours).

 After founding, the R workspace consist of an object with model settings ("world"), a number of subroutines, a population of two agents, and an object in which a summary of death agents will be stored ("graveyard").